balthapaixao/football-networks/README.md

 # Football Networks

-This repository is dedicated for the codes of my Masters Degree focused in the field of Complex Networks Applied to the Football Context.
+This repository is dedicated for the codes of Masters Degree focused in the field of Complex Networks Applied to the Football Context.

+## Author

+Balthazar Paixao - Computer Scientist and Data Engineer At Platform of Data Science applied to Health at Fiocruz.

 ## Data